LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ### Virtual Machine Select

 During a lab, a lab user may be required to perform configuration steps on two or more VMs.
 A common source of errors in labs is performing lab tasks on the wrong VM.
-The IDL v2 platform mitigates this risk by providing the means to change to the correct VM within a task, by clicking a link in the lab instructions or selecting a VM from the Resources tab.
+The IDL v2 platform mitigates this risk by providing the means to change to the correct VM within a task, by clicking a link in the lab instructions or selecting the appropriate VM from the Resources tab.

 The virtual machine Replacement Token allows the user to make a different VM active, by clicking a link in the lab instructions.
-Although this functionality is also available from the Resources tab, the advantage of the using the virtual machine Replacement Token is that the lab user can switch the active VM from within the task itself.
+Although this functionality is also available from the Resources tab, the advantage of using the virtual machine Replacement Token is that the lab user can switch the active VM from within the task itself.

 ##### VM displayed **in lab instructions** using a Replacement Token.